 Course: Introduction / Procedural Law

-The rule was expanded in Argersinger v.
-Hamlin (1972) when the court ruled that an indigent defendant had the right to appointed counsel whenever there was any risk of imprisonment, including misdemeanor charges.
+Argersinger v.
+Hamlin (1972) was one such case.
+In this case, the Supreme Court ruled that an indigent defendant had the right to appointed counsel whenever there was any risk of imprisonment, including misdemeanor charges.
+This decision significantly extended the right to counsel and ensured that even defendants facing minor charges would have access to legal representation.

 On this Site